Alisa-00/playground/README.md

 # Playground

-A collection of small projects, experiments, and learning exercises in C and assembly.
-This repository serves as a sandbox for testing ideas, exploring new concepts, and improving programming skills.
+A collection of small projects, experiments, and learning exercises.

-Each subdirectory contains focused work on a specific topic or project.
+Each subdirectory contains a specific topic or project.

 ## Contents

-- `C_employee-database` — Simple file-based employee tracking server/client.
+- `C_employee-database` — Simple file-based employee database server and client for network access to the database.
-- `C_misc` — Miscellaneous C tests, including basic networking/socket code.
-- `x86_misc` — Basic x86 assembly practice scripts.

-This repo is primarily for personal learning but kept clean and presentable for sharing.
+- `ARM64_shell` — Minimal shell written in AArch64 assembly.